-On June 4, 1999, NewLink Genetics Corporation (NewLink) was incorporated as a Delaware corporation.
-NewLink was formed for the purpose of developing treatments for cancer and other diseases.
-NewLink initiated operations in April of 2000, which primarily consist of research and development.
-In 2005, NewLink created a wholly owned subsidiary, BioProtection Systems Corporation (BPS).
-NewLink and BPS (together referred to herein as the Company) are development stage enterprises and are devoting substantially all of their efforts toward research and development.
+NewLink Genetics Corporation ("NewLink") is a biopharmaceutical company focused on discovering, developing and commercializing novel immunotherapeutic products to improve treatment options for patients with cancer.
+NewLink was incorporated as a Delaware corporation on June 4, 1999 and initiated development activities in April of 2000.
+In 2005, NewLink created a wholly-owned subsidiary, BioProtection Systems Corporation (BPS).
+NewLink and BPS (together referred to herein as the "Company") are development stage enterprises that devote substantially all of their efforts toward research and development.